glisom/glisom.github.io/_posts/2020-05-29-safari-inspecting-simulators.md

 title: "Using Safari to Inspect Web Views in iOS Simulators & Devices"
 date: "2020-05-29 16:53:45 -0500"
 description: "1m 18s read time"
+excerpt: "This week I wanted to talk about how to use Safari’s Developer Tools with Simulators or iOS devices in Safari or in your application’s web views.
+This is something that can be extremely helpful when..."
 tags: development iOS
 comments: true
 ---